 As Figure 9.1 "Bank assets and liabilities" and Figure 9.2 "Assets and liabilities of U.S. commercial banks, March 7, 2007" show, commercial banks own reserves of cash and deposits with the Fed; secondary reserves of government and other liquid securities; loans to businesses, consumers, and other banks; and other assets, including buildings, computer systems, and other physical stuff.
 Each of those assets plays an important role in the bank's overall business strategy.
 A bank's physical assets are needed to conduct its business, whether it be a traditional brick-and-mortar bank, a full e-commerce bank (there are servers and a headquarters someplace), or a hybrid click-and-mortar institution.
 Reserves allow banks to pay their transaction deposits and other liabilities.
 In many countries, regulators mandate a minimum level of reserves, called required reserves.
 When banks hold more than the reserve requirement, the extra reserves are called excess reserves.
-Because reserves pay no interest, American bankers generally keep excess reserves to a minimum, preferring instead to hold secondary reserves like U.S. Treasuries and other safe, liquid, interest-earning securities.
+When reserves paid zero interest, as they did until recently, U.S. bankers usually kept excess reserves to a minimum, preferring instead to hold secondary reserves like Treasuries and other safe, liquid, interest-earning securities.
 Banks' bread-and-butter asset is, of course, their loans.
 They derive most of their income from loans, so they must be very careful who they lend to and on what terms.
 Banks lend to other banks via the federal funds market, but also in the process of clearing checks, which are called "cash items in process of collection."
 Most of their loans, however, go to nonbanks.
 Some loans are uncollateralized, but many are backed by real estate (in which case the loans are called mortgages), accounts receivable (factorage), or securities (call loans).